 Our Team

-Kim King, Founder and Principal
+Kim King, President and Founder

 Kim launched King Strategies after two decades as a senior executive in the private and public sectors, specializing in health, technology, environment, and social services.
 With deep political and bureaucratic relationships across Alberta, she brings a strategic understanding of government decision-making from her roles as Director of External Relations at Alberta Health Services and Chief of Staff in the Alberta Legislature.